 The third significant challenge was cost reduction.
 TrendShift needed additional reliability and scalability while addressing the legal regulations of the healthcare industry.
 To keep the cost of this project affordable, the right web platform and services would have to be selected and implemented correctly.

-Also in order to meet the HIPAA compliance standards we needed to make sure all data was encrypted in transit and at rest along with a preferred Intrusion Detection System (IDS).
+Also, in order to meet the HIPAA compliance standards we needed to make sure all data was encrypted in transit and at rest along with a preferred Intrusion Detection System (IDS).
 Amazon EBS (Elastic Block Storage) with encryption enabled was the perfect fit to meet the encryption at rest.
-Then forcing SSL encryption for all internal and external communications between the applications and database, this would satisfy the encryption in-transit requirement.
-Last, OSSEC being a leader as an open source Intrusion Detection System (IDS), would satisfy this final requirement.
+Forcing SSL encryption for all internal and external communications between the applications and database would satisfy the encryption in-transit requirement.
+Last, OSSEC being a leader as an - source Intrusion Detection System (IDS), would satisfy this final requirement.

 After the successful mock migration, we performed a simple DNS switch to the new CloudFront distribution to route all users to the new AWS environment.

 With ClearScale’s help, TrendShift was able to get the business improvements they needed.
 Since launch, they’ve seen all the cost savings they expected as well as the future-proofing they hoped for.
 Thanks to our dedicated DevOps team and the flexibility of AWS Platform, ClearScale was able to build a safe, HIPAA compliant and highly reliable solution that performs better than the client’s prior deployment.